Understanding Autism: Frequently Asked Questions

 6. How to cope with autistic kids?

-Coping with and supporting autistic children involves understanding their needs, establishing routines, using clear communication, and providing sensory-friendly environments.
+Supporting autistic children involves understanding their needs, establishing routines, using clear communication, and providing sensory-friendly environments.
 Engaging with support groups and educational resources can also be beneficial.
 The CDC offers parenting tips for children with autism.

 7. Can a mild autistic child become normal?